fetchrobotics/docs/source/care_and_feeding.rst

 .. warning::

-    Do not use window cleaner, acetone, or abrasive cloths, as this may cause damage to the lens.
+    Do not use window cleaner, acetone, or abrasive cloths on the sensor lenses as this may cause damage to the lens.